 Remember how we said that pure CBD isolate when ground up looks like salt?
 It’s just as easy to store and use, too.
 Just keep it relatively dry in a dark, cool room and you’re golden.

 The same can’t be said for full-spectrum CBD extract which looks and handles like molasses, only much stickier.

 Making CBD-infused products is relatively easy.
 Making CBD-infused products that are a certain strength and doing it consistently is more difficult.

 Another overlooked benefit of using pure CBD isolate is that making consistent products is as easy as solving a few simple math problems and weighing out a correct dosage.

-We use pure CBD isolate derived from hemp plants that we grew ourselves up in northern Vermont.
-It gives us and our customers a peace of mind that our CBD, from seed to product, is of the highest quality and free of unwanted adulterants like pesticides and harmful solvents.
+We use isolate derived from hemp plants that we grew ourselves up in northern Vermont.
+It gives us and our customers peace of mind that our CBD, from seed to product, is of the highest quality and free of unwanted adulterants like pesticides and harmful solvents.